seeq12/seeq-add-on-spc-accelerator/README.md

 ### Requirements

-The following base requirements are needed to build and deploy Add-on Manager.
+The following base requirements are needed to build and deploy:

 * Python 3: https://www.python.org/downloads/
 * A running Seeq server with an admin credentials